Daily Habits That Can Lead to Depression and Dementia

 When the prefrontal cortex is low, people tend to be easily distracted and have trouble controlling themselves, making it very hard to stay on track and consistently make good decisions—even though they want to.

 Amen Clinics has treated many patients experiencing memory issues.
-One of our patients was 94-years-old when she first came to see me.
+One of our patients was 94-years-old when she first came to the clinic.
 She couldn’t focus and could never finish reading the newspaper.
 A month after she started treatment, she told said with a big smile on her face that she had read her first book!
 Other patients are much younger, including one patient who was 50-years-old.

 If you exercise less than twice a week it increases your risk of dementia, but you can eliminate that risk today by exercising more than twice a week.
 Walk like you’re late for 45 minutes, 4 to 5 times a week and lift weights twice a week.
 The stronger you are as you age the less likely you are to get dementia and, in fact, it could save your life.
-Also, exercise can be very effective for combatting depressive symptoms.
+Also, exercise can be very effective for combating depressive symptoms.